* Says onshore U.S. production to be self-funding in 2016

 BHP, already a significant oil and gas player, moved heavily into U.S. shale in 2011, acquiring the Fayetteville assets from U.S. energy group Chesapeake and months later Petrohawk Energy.

-But it has also trimmed back in petroleum as it has across all its divisions, to focus on higher-margin assets.
+But it has also trimmed back in petroleum as it has across its divisions, to focus on higher-margin assets.
 It appointed advisers in October to sell roughly half its oil and gas acreage in the Permian basin in Texas to focus on more lucrative assets there.

 BHP also has assets in Pakistan and Algeria, but said those assets had limited room for future growth.
-Cutt declined to comment on when the company may divest those assets.

 It sold its stake in Liverpool Bay, a major integrated development of five producing oil and gas fields off the British coast, in October 2013.